inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Unit Tests

 Application does have unit tests.
-They are automatically running on pull requests by CI
+They are automatically running on pull requests by CI.

 To run them manually type `python -m unittest discover tests`